2019-20 Sizer Staff Profiles

 Ryan Prescott joined Sizer in 2014 as Physical Education Teacher.
 He comes to us from St. Mary’s School of Worcester where he was the Athletic Director, teacher of several subjects, as well as coach for Basketball, Track & Field and Soccer.
 Mr. Prescott earned his B.S. from St. Joseph’s College in Physical Education with a minor in Education/Biology.
 He earned his Masters from Providence College in Special Education.
 Mr. Prescott enjoys anything sports, games and clubs.
 He has been named Coach of the Year, WCAC in 2013, 2016,2017 & 2018; Sportsmanship League Award, WCAC in 2010 through 2018; and Male Student Athlete of the Year Award in College, 2008 and 2009.
 Coming from Canada, French is his first language and he married his best friend.

-Frederick Randall joined Sizer as the Principal in 2018 and also became the Interim Executive Director in 2019.
+Frederick Randall joined Sizer as the Principal in 2018 and served as Interim Executive Director from 2019-2020.
 He is very happy to work in an Essential School.
 He has received his BS from Allegheny College in PA with a major in Political Science.
 He later received his Masters in Education from Lesley College, and has continued to be a learner taking doctoral coursework at Johns Hopkins Univ. and the Univ. of New England.
 Mr. Randall has worked in education for over 25 years holding several positions including: coach, teacher, coordinator, special education teaching asst., history & English teacher, assistant principal, principal, central office director and school director.
 Coming from Collegiate Charter School of Lowell, he is very excited to be a school principal again, but is happy to support the school in the Director position until the position is appropriately searched and filled!
 In his “spare time”, Mr. Randall loves spending time with his wife, daughters, black lab and extended family.
 He enjoys reading, exercise, and sports, which have been more than a hobby as he once played Semi-Pro Football.